Introduction to bone grafts

 - Should be stable at varying temperatures and humidity,

 - Should have surface electrical activity (i.e., be charged negatively),

 - Should have high compressive strength, and

 - Should be inexpensive, and easily attainable.

-Hydroxyapatite (HA) is basic component of inorganic components of bone.
-Hydroxyapatite ceramics have a stoichiometry similar to that of bone mineral 28, 29.
-It can be manufactured from natural reef building coral skeleton by a “hydrothermal exchange reaction”, where the trabecular, bone imitating structure of the coral remains unchanged and the calcium carbonate (CC) skeleton is converted to calcium phosphate, the main inorganic salt of bone 30.
-The main difference between calcium carbonate and hydroxyappatite is markedly slow resorption of hydroxyapatite as compared to calcium carbonate.
-Biodegradation should not occur before the graft implant has filled with bone.
-The slow resorption of hydroxyapatite allows formation of new bone in the graft due to its porosity.
-HA lacks capacity to induce bone growth.
+Hydroxyapatite (HA) is the main component of inorganic components of bone.
+HA ceramics have a stoichiometry similar to that of bone mineral 29, 30.
+It can be manufactured from natural reef-building coral skeleton by a “hydrothermal exchange reaction”, where the trabecular, bone imitating structure of the coral remains unchanged and the calcium carbonate (CC) skeleton is converted into calcium phosphate, the main inorganic salt of bone 31.
+The main difference between calcium carbonate and HA is markedly slow resorption of HA as compared to calcium carbonate.
+Biodegradation should not occur before the graft implant is filled with bone.
+The slow resorption of HA allows the formation of new bone in the graft due to its porosity.
+HA lacks the capacity to induce bone growth.

-Depending upon method of procurement and processing, HA grafts are available in following forms,
+Depending on the method of procurement and processing, HA grafts are available in following forms,

 Polycrystalline ceramic form of pure densely sintered HA:

 It is a polycrystalline form of HA prepared in relatively large particle size (18-40 mesh).
 Calcitite, a commercially available HA graft (Calcitek, Inc., Carlsbad, CA), has a particle size of 420-840 μm.
 OsteoGraf/D300 and OsteoGraf/D700 (CeraMed Corp., Lakewood, CO), have particle sizes 250-420 μm and 420-1,000 μm respectively.